Switchy-io/api-docs/docs/overview/index.md

 ## Requesting support

-For questions, bug reports, and discussions about Switchy Apps, and API development, reach us at [Switchy Support](mailto:contact@switchy.io).
+For questions, bug reports, and discussions about Switchy Apps, and API development, feel free to reach us on our live chat.
+You can find our chat on the website or within the app! 😊

-Consider reaching out to [Switchy Support](mailto:contact@switchy.io) directly using the contact form for:
+Consider reaching out directly using the live chat for:
 - guaranteed response from Switchy staff
 - support requests involving sensitive data - or private concerns
 - feature requests